nikitabelii/FinFind-SafeGuard/README.md

 **Reducing Fear and Anxiety:**

 The fear of shark attacks can deter people from enjoying the ocean.
-Effective safety measures and preventive strategies can reduce this fear and anxiety, encouraging more people to engage in beach and ocean activities.
+Effective safety measures can reduce this fear and anxiety, encouraging more people to engage in beach and ocean activities.

 **Supporting Local Economies and Tourism:**

-Coastal areas often rely heavily on tourism.
+Coastal areas, like Florida, often rely heavily on tourism.
 Fear of shark attacks can negatively impact these economies.
 By ensuring public safety, localities can maintain a thriving tourist industry.
 Safe beaches attract more visitors, which benefits hotels, restaurants, and other businesses in coastal areas.

 ![image](https://github.com/nikitabelii/FinFind-SafeGuard/assets/143030719/16c1ecc7-6fe8-4daf-9342-f253111fed6a)